soupglasses/dotfiles/home-manager/README.md

 my own personal thing, so you cannot simply copy-paste the next few commands, as it will likely result in error messages and headaches.

-I would also reccomend you fork the project if you plan to keep this longer term.
+I would also recommend you fork the project if you plan to keep this longer term.

 So first you need to change the `flake.nix` file.
 In here there will be a